ucsb-cs184-f24/Team11-GymBuddy/team/contributions/contrib_chriswoolson.md

 I created the frontend (and backend) for adding friends through the search page.

-I added a refresh function for the home and workout page by swiping down on the list.
+I added a refresh function for the home page by swiping down on the list.